Lookup a License: Use the Pennsylvania License Inquiry Service to verify individual, agency, and company licenses.

 You may verify approved continuing education or pre-licensing education courses and course providers, use the Look up Education Courses or Transcript service and then click on "Approved Courses Inquiry".

-You may obtain your own license history by using the Check Your Status with a State service.
+You may obtain your license history by using the Check Your Status with a State service.
 A $3.00 service fee applies.
 Note: only current, active information will be provided.
-If your license is inactive or you require a complete license history, you must submit a written request to the Department along with a $25 fee (check or money order, payable to the Commonwealth of PA).
+If your license is inactive or you require a complete license history, you must submit a written request to the Department via email at ra-inproducermail@pa.gov.

 Wonder what your National Producer Number (NPN) is?
 This unique identifying number is assigned to licensed individuals by the NAIC (National Association of Insurance Commissioners) and most states now use it for various licensing purposes.
 If you hold a license in Pennsylvania, use the License Number/National Producer Number Inquiry to find your NPN today.
 Please note an NPN is assigned within 48-72 hours of licensure.

-To request a letter of clearance, obtain a request form from the Department's website here: https://www.insurance.pa.gov/Licensees/MaintainYourLicense/Documents/Letter_of_Clearance_Request_Form.pdf
+To request a letter of clearance or to surrender your license, obtain a request form from the Department's website here: LETTER OF CLEARANCE OR VOLUNTARY SURRENDER REQUEST FORM.